Counseling For Veterans: Mental Health Care At Home

 Are you living with the stress of past military experiences?

-Online therapy
+Online therapy or counseling for veterans

-Studies suggest that internet-based therapy can have a positive impact in the lives of veterans with PTSD in particular.
+Studies suggest that internet-based counseling can have a positive impact in the lives of veterans with PTSD in particular.
 It reports that this type of treatment can produce “an overall positive effect” on symptoms of various mental health disorders in the populations studied.

 Takeaway

 Military veterans often face unique mental health concerns and emotional challenges after receiving their discharge status from active service.
 Post-traumatic stress and depression are not uncommon, and these individuals may also benefit from support related to grief and loss, anxiety, and other mental health issues, as well as the unique needs of readjusting to civilian life.
-If you’re a veteran who is experiencing mental health symptoms, taking advantage of the resources above and seeking therapy online or in person can be helpful and is generally recommended.
-Care (including family therapy) is also available for spouses and other family members of veterans who may be experiencing challenges.
+If you’re a veteran who is experiencing mental health symptoms, taking advantage of the resources above and seeking counseling online or in person can be helpful and is generally recommended.
+Care (including family counseling) is also available for spouses and other family members of veterans who may be experiencing challenges.

 Receive evidence-based counseling